chineidu/nyc-taxi-price-prediction/exp_tracking/README.md

 ## Using A Remote Server

-1. You can create an EC2 instance and configure the instance. i.e enable inbound rules so that you can ssh, send requests and connect your DB to the instance.
+1. You can create an `EC2` instance and configure the instance. i.e enable inbound rules so that you can ssh, send http requests and connect your DB to the instance.

 ### Sample Command